shadowcodex/c9.ide.pigments/README.md

 # Installation

-Use command `c9 install c9.ide.pigments`
+Use command `c9 install c9.ide.pigments`, if you don't have Cloud9 installed on your server yet, first run `npm install c9 -g`.

 In order to use custom plugins during alpha you need to change some settings in your c9 workspace.